 In addition to the mentorship we are also providing donated laptops, which we source from local companies and individuals, to the refugees so that they can continue learning to code at home.

-We have informal mentoring meetups every second week on Thursday nights at 19:00.
+We have informal mentoring meetups every third week on Thursday nights at 19:00.

 Our mentoring meetups take place in the Railslove office in the south of Cologne

 Our mentorship meetings are meant for all interested refugees from the Cologne region.

 You should have decent English/German skills and a strong interest in computers.
 Programming experience is very helpful and welcome, but not required.
 Everything else (laptops, location, drinks, etc.) will be provided by us.

 For the meetings, we don’t have any particular lessons or a curriculum prepared for the students.
 Instead we just have a number of mentors with a wide variety of skills that are happy to provide mentorship in any way that works or to help with little projects that students are working on.

 If you don’t already know what you want to learn/get mentorship for, we offer 2 tracks of tutorials that you can do (together with our help).

 Our mentors are simply volunteer from the communtiy.

 If you would consider mentoring at at our meetings, just join our Slack chat channel and come to one of our Thursday-meetings